Zach Orr: Playing career

-Baltimore Ravens

 Orr was signed by the Baltimore Ravens as an undrafted free agent in 2014.
 He made the 53-man roster as an undrafted rookie and finished second on the team with 7 special teams tackles.

 Orr began the 2016 season as the Ravens starting weak-side linebacker, and sealed a win over the Jacksonville Jaguars in Week 3 with an interception in the waning seconds.
 He started all 15 games he played in, recording 132 tackles, five passes defended, three interceptions, and a forced fumble.
 He was placed on injured reserve on December 30, 2016, prior to the season finale.
 He was named second-team All-Pro after the 2016 season.

 Orr announced his retirement from the NFL on January 20, 2017 due to a congenital neck/spine condition that ended his season.
 On June 28, 2017, Orr announced on Good Morning Football that he would be coming out of retirement and return to football after receiving encouraging diagnoses about the congenital spinal condition.
 Orr was set to be a restricted free agent in 2017, but the Ravens never placed a tender on him since they assumed he would retire, therefore making Orr an unrestricted free agent.

 After visiting with six teams and talking with 11 others, no team would sign him due to his spinal condition and herniated disc.
 He officially announced his retirement for a second time on August 18, 2017.